|...the hand brake of my Morgan 4/4 -1989 has developed

 stay fixed in that position after I let the knob go.

-This is an excellent opportunity to muse about the pre-7/1993 Morgan handbrake.
-Though most first impressions of it are less than noteworthy, over time us LHD drivers can grow to love it because it is a very flexible driving aid and can make the car do some fascinating tricks (which wisdom suggests I should refrain from describing).
-My understanding is that the positioning of the lever for RHD drivers limits its use.
+This is an excellent opportunity to muse a bit about the pre-7/1993 Morgan handbrake.
+Though most first impressions of it are less than stellar, over time us LHD drivers can grow to love it because it is a very flexible driving aid and can make the car do some fascinating tricks (which wisdom suggests I should refrain from describing).
+My understanding is that the positioning of the lever for RHD drivers limits its use a bit.

-You place your thumb on the hand lever knob and pull back until it just engages. (eye-popping stength is NOT needed..you will break the cable).
+Here is your answer.
+You place your thumb on the hand lever knob and pull back until it just engages. (eye-popping strength is NOT needed..you will only break the cable).
 All this being said, most of us have found that the angle you address the lever is of prime importance.
 For example, I find I can easily engage the handbrake if I am in the driver's seat, but not from the passenger's seat without a number of failed tries.